quicwg/multipath/draft-ietf-quic-multipath.md

 which usually also requires per-path RTT measurements
   * PMTU discovery should be performed per-path
-  * The use of this multipath extension requires the use of non-zero connection IDs in both directions.
+  * The use of this multipath extension requires the use of non-zero length connection IDs in both directions.
   * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
 Therefore, there can be at most one active paths/connection ID per 4-tuple.